 MRS. ELIZABETH V. JOHNSON an elementary school teacher for three years with the Henry County Board of Education.
 She is the daughter of Mr. and Mrs. Edward Vaughn of Abbeville, and the wife of Arthur J. Johnson of Cairo, Ga.
-Mrs. Johnson may not be able to serve on the grand jury, because she has been living in Georgia with her husband.
-At present, she is teaching the first grade at the Speight Elementary School in Ft.
-Gaines, Ga.
-(From James J. Vaughan) Iuka, Miss.
+Mrs. Johnson may not be husband.
+At present, she is teaching On Monday afternoon, the marchers the first grade at the Speight Elemenhad wound through the Powderly neigh- tary School in Ft, Gaines, Ga, (From

+Iuka, Miss.

-Miss Sammie Inez Long, a freshman at the University of Mississippi Medical Center, has received a \$1,000 scholarship from the National Medical Association.
-Abbeville Funeral services for Sam Craddock were held March 30 at the new Mt.
-Zion Baptist Church.
-(From James J. Vaughan) John McClure, who had 50 grandchlldren and 15 great-grandchildren, died in a Troy hospital March 21 at the age of 78.
-Funeral services were held March 26 in the Oak Grove Baptist Church.
-Mr. McClure lived in McClure Town, a mostly-Negro community about two miles from Troy.
+Miss Sammie Inez Long, a freshman at the University of Mississippi Medical Center, has received a \$1,000 scholarship from the National Medical Associdren and 15 great-grandchildren, died in a Troy hospital March 21 at the age of 78.
+Funeral services were held March 26 in the Oak Grove Baptist Church, Mr. McClure lived in McClure Town, a mostly-Negro community about two miles from Troy.
 The town was named after the McClure family, which owns the land, the houses, and also the church.
 Surviving Mr. McClurearehis widow, 12 children, the grandchildren and great-grandchildren, three sisters, six sons-in-law, and four daughtersin-law.
 Two children preceded him to the grave.
-(From J. M. Warren) Philadelphia, Miss.
+(From J.M.
+Warren)